sbcmfreitas/carsale/README.md

 4) To run this project into containner use:

    Docker container:
-   Docker Hub:

    docker pull masrcosrfreitas/carsale:version1

-   docker run -p 8080:8080 --name spring masrcosrfreitas/carsale:version1
+   docker run -p 8080:8080 --name carsale masrcosrfreitas/carsale:version1

    https://hub.docker.com/layers/139391986/masrcosrfreitas/carsale/version1/images/sha256-14376733235b666120b2ce1b3aaa2670af531a8045e859daa3b54ca620a28153?context=explore

-   (In case of problems)
-   Image file: https://drive.google.com/file/d/1ftykbktEjxsXcwT6sg7vTXKMFnghd4TM/view?usp=sharing (dockerContainerCarSaleAppSpring.tar)
-   To Restore image into docker: docker load -i <filepath>.tar Run Docker container: docker run -t 8080:8080 spring

    (it is possible to run the application from the jar file, if you prefer) Jar File Executable location: carsale / target / carsale-spring-1.0.0.jar